Two Sparse Matrices are Better than One: Sparsifying Neural Networks with Double Sparse Factorization

 We solve this problem by first running the weight projection algorithm from the previous section.
 However, for the pruning of LLMs, we found that it is better to project the weight matrix multiplied by input feature norms.
 This was previously done in Wanda pruning algorithm \citep{wanda}.
 We then scale one of the factors back.
+More formally we calculate matrix $W'$, such that $W'_{ij} = ||X_i||_2 \cdot W_{ij}$, then find $A'$ and $B$ such that error $|| W' - A'B||_2^2$ is minimized and then compute $A_{ij} = \frac{1}{||X_i||_2} \odot A'_{ij}$.
 We do not do this rescaling for vision models.

-We then process with the {\bf finalization} step.
-We then fix all sparsity masks and apply the ADMM algorithm for finding $B$ so that $||XW - XAB||_2^2$ is minimized.
+We then proceed with the {\bf finalization} step.
+We fix all sparsity masks and apply the ADMM algorithm for finding $B$ so that $||XW - XAB||_2^2$ is minimized.
 This is a straightforward modification of the ADMM algorithm.

 However, finding $A$ is tricky and sometimes numerically unstable.
 In the inner iteration of ADMM, we need to find $A$ such that ($Z, U$ are other variables from ADMM optimization): $||XW - XAB||_2^2 + \rho/2||A - Z + U||_2^2$ is minimized.
 After taking gradients, we solve the equation: $X^TXABB^T + \rho A = X^TXWB^T + \rho(Z - U)$.
 This is a special type of Sylvester equation \cite{roth1952equations,jiang2003solutions}, which can be solved using the eigendecomposition of $X^TX$ and $BB^T$.
-We provide a solution to this problem in the appendix.
+We provide a solution to this problem in the Appendix \ref{subsec:solvefora}.
 We found that optimizing $A$ is only helpful for compressing vision models; we do not use it when compressing large language models.